Research you can get involved with

 Contact details: Please contact the researcher, Charlotte Davies, via email@example.com for further details.

-Deadline for taking part: Recruitment is currently scheduled to run until the end of January 2021
+Deadline for taking part: Recruitment was initially scheduled to run until the end of January 2021.
+We will remove this advertisement when we've had confirmation from the researcher that recruitment has concluded.

 Research Consultation Activity: Transforming Healthcare for People with ME/CFS through an Arts-based Community of Practice (Winter 2020 - 2021)